Graduate-Student-in-vest-suit-presents-his-Research-Poster-Showcase-Auburn-University-College-of-Agriculture-Alumni-Center-AL-sm

 Located at the AU Alumni Center

-Annual COA Graduate Poster Showcase located at the Auburn Alumni Center
+Annual COA Graduate Poster Showcase located at the Auburn Alumni Association

-Welcome to the College of Agriculture Graduate Poster Showcase!
-We were excited to host this event in person again at the Alumni Center.
-See details below from the previous year.
+Welcome to the College of Agriculture Graduate Research Poster Showcase!
+We are excited to host this event in person at the Auburn Alumni Association.
+Please join us by presenting your poster, signing up as a judge, or stopping by and checking out these awesome research posters!

 HOW TO TAKE PART